Breastfeeding

 Cuidiú has trained breastfeeding counsellors all over the country.

-La Leche League of Ireland is a voluntary group which provides information and support to women who want to breastfeed their babies.
+La Leche League of Ireland is a voluntary group which provides information and support to parents who want to breastfeed their babies.
 Their services include telephone counselling and monthly group meetings.

 Breastfeeding support groups